Getting Black and Latino Teachers To The Head of the Class

 - Hispanic Scholarship Fund – Each year, some 10,000 students are selected as HSF scholars.
 While not all of them receive scholarship funds, this program is unique in that even if you don’t win funding, you can still take advantage of support services that include college prep, financial aid guidance, and scholarly conferences with fellow Hispanic students.

-Scholarships For Teachers – With teachers in the United States in short supply, many foundations and organizations are offering financial incentives to get more students interested in the career.
-These are national programs offering scholarships for teachers, but more can be found at the state and local level.
-You’ll also find that many of these are specific to your teaching subject area, such as math, English, or science.
+Scholarships For Teachers – With teachers in the United States in short supply, many foundations and organizations are offering financial incentives to get more people into the field.
+What you’ll find here are national programs offering scholarships for teachers, but even more can be found at the state and local level.
+While most are generally available to teachers in any subject or grade level, you’ll also find some tailor made for specific content areas.

 - AFCEA International – Encouraging STEM and teaching studies, AFCEA has scholarships that are available to both STEM majors and STEM teachers, as well as diversity scholarships aimed at minority students.
 Grants range in the $2,000 to $3,000 range.
-Although the organization was originally founded to encourage military education, not all scholarships require that you have any particular association with the armed forces.
+The organization was originally founded to encourage service members to go to college, but not all scholarships require applicants to have a background in the armed forces.

 - Robert Noyce Teacher Scholarship Program – This major scholarship program is focused on producing K-12 teachers with strong STEM content knowledge who will teach in high-need districts.
 Several different scholarship tracks are available, from full fellowships to traditional scholarships and stipends